Top

 Setting a speed limit based on the 85th percentile uses the idea that the vast majority of drivers travel at a reasonable speed for the given traffic and roadway conditions.

 Essentially, this happens on a daily basis.
-Each driver chooses to drive the speed at which they feel most comfortable.
+Each day drivers choos to drive the speed at which they feel most comfortable.
 When the posted speed limit matches their expectations most will obey, while others may travel above that limit or zip in and out of traffic to travel faster.

 Drivers travel at speeds they feel are reasonable for the road and traffic regardless of the posted speed limit.
 Roads are designed to support certain vehicle types and speeds.
 As vehicles travelling at or near the same speed, smoother traffic flow is created, resulting in decreased conflicts and the creation of a safer road environment.